ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 The reason for that is that each data type is mapped into tensors in a different way and expects the content to be formatted in a specific way.
 Different datatypes may have different formatters that format the values of a cell.

-For instance the value of a cell of a sequence feature column by default is managed by a whitespace formatter, that splits the content of the value into a list of strings using whitespace.
+For instance the value of a cell of a sequence feature column by default is managed by a space formatter, that splits the content of the value into a list of strings using space.

 | before formatter       | after formatter          |
 |------------------------|--------------------------|